Lawlheart/spring-trees/README.md

 - Thymeleaf
 - IntelliJ IDE

-##### User Stories (In Progress)
+##### User Stories

-- As an unauthenticated user, I can see a list of all of the trees
+- As a user, I can see a list of all of the trees
-- As an unauthenticated user, I can view each tree on it's own page
+- As a user, I can view each tree on it's own page
-- As a user, I can sign in
-- As a user, I can sign in with my social media account
-- As an authenticated user, I can create a new tree
+- As a user, I can create a new tree
-- As an authenticated user, I can add people to my trees
+- As a user, I can add people to my trees
-- As an authenticated user, I can save my trees.
+- As a user, I can save my trees.